hanya/pyuno3ext/README.md

 How to Use
 --------
-If you do no have write permission to program/services.rdb file, you can not use this extension.
+If you do no have write permission to program/unorc or uno.ini file, you can not use this extension.
 This extension conflict with original Python.
 So you have to disable the original implementations.
+There are two ways to do.

+First way, this might not safe to your extensions.
+With this ways, the order of loading components would change.
+It might cause some error.
+Change UNO_SERVICES variable in program/unorc or uno.ini file as follows.
+From
+    UNO_SERVICES=${ORIGIN}/services.rdb ${URE_MORE_SERVICES}
+to
+    UNO_SERVICES=${URE_MORE_SERVICES} ${ORIGIN}/services.rdb
+With this way, components installed by the extensions hidden by the services from the office if conflict each other.

+The second way is safer than the first one.
 Copy tools/pyuno3ext.py file to your USER/Scripts/python directory.
-Execute "Enable_Python3" function through
-Tools - Macros - Macro Organizer - Python window.
+Execute "Create_services_rdb" function through Tools - Macros - Macro Organizer - Python window.
+Store to somewhere and edit the UNO_SERVICES variable in program/unorc or uno.ini.
+From
+    UNO_SERVICES=${ORIGIN}/services.rdb ${URE_MORE_SERVICES}
+to
+    UNO_SERVICES=file:///home/user/Documents/services.rdb ${URE_MORE_SERVICES}
+, path to the rdb file should be match with the location you have saved.

 Then restart your office.
-You can disable Python3 with "Disable_Python3" funciton.
 You can check the current state with "Show_Information" function.